Isle of Skye: Economy

 Crofting is still important, but although there are about 2,000 crofts on Skye only 100 or so are large enough to enable a crofter to earn a livelihood entirely from the land.
 In recent years, families have complained about the increasing prices for land that make it difficult for young people to start their own crofts.

-Cod and herring stocks have declined but commercial fishing remains important, especially fish farming of salmon and shellfish such as scampi.
+Cod and herring stocks have declined but commercial fishing remains important, especially fish farming of salmon and crustaceans such as scampi.
 The west coast of Scotland has a considerable renewable energy potential and the Isle of Skye Renewables Co-op has recently bought a stake in the Ben Aketil wind farm near Dunvegan.
 There is a thriving arts and crafts sector.

-The unemployment rate in the area tends to be higher than in the Highlands as a whole, and is seasonal in nature, in part due to the impact of tourism.
+The unemployment rate in the area tends to be higher than in the Highlands as a whole, and is seasonal, in part due to the impact of tourism.
 The population is growing and in common with many other scenic rural areas in Scotland, significant increases are expected in the percentage of the population aged 45 to 64 years.

-The restrictions required by the worldwide pandemic increased unemployment in the Highlands and Islands in summer 2020 to 5.7%; that was significantly higher than the 2.4 per cent in 2019.
+The restrictions required by the worldwide pandemic increased unemployment in the Highlands and Islands in the summer of 2020 to 5.7%; which was significantly higher than the 2.4 percent in 2019.
 The rates were said to be highest in "Lochaber, Skye and Wester Ross and Argyll and the Islands".
 A December 2020 report stated that between March (just before the effects of pandemic were noted) and December, the unemployment rate in the region increased by "more than 97%" and suggested that the outlook was even worse for spring 2021.